Yorivel/Dynamic-Wardrobe/docs/combat.md

 * Location swaps are **paused during fights** — V won't change into a location outfit mid-combat
 * If the previous outfit no longer exists when combat ends, the mod picks the best match for V's current location instead

-## Quest Outfit Protection

-When the game forces V into a quest outfit (e.g. the diving suit), Dynamic Wardrobe steps back completely — no swaps of any kind until the quest outfit is removed.

 For how combat outfits interact with the rest of the system, see [Priority System](priority.md).